 You put a lot of work into choosing your name and designing a logo that looks great.
-It is critically important to emphasize that it’s okay to have a text-based logo without an image on it at all.
-Enjoying these free Shopify tips? continue reading there is more.
+It is critically important to emphasize that having a text-based logo without an image is okay.

 As a store owner, you’ll be adorning a lot of hats.
-And if you are building a print on demand store, design skills are one of those hats.
+And if you are building a print-on-demand store, design skills are one of those hats.
 You do not need to be a great graphic designer.
-Keep it simple.
+Could you keep it simple?

-You need to be on the lookout for image resolution, as well.
-Many stores will have pixelated logos, the reason being they did not create an emblem of the right size for the platform.
+It would be best if you were also looking for image resolution.
+Many stores will have pixelated logos because they need to create an emblem of the right size for the platform.

-Each theme will have its dimensions that you will need to optimize your logo.
-Contact your theme creator help you can get the logo proportions checked.
+Each theme has dimensions for optimizing your logo.
+Contact the theme creator to help you check the logo proportions.

 Shopify tips Conclusion

-These Shopify tips are molded to help simplify the process of running an online store’s success.
+These Shopify tips are molded to help simplify running an online store’s success.

-By trying your hand on some of these tips on your Shopify store, you will be able to build the right foundation, setting you up for success.
-Your online store does not need to be as big as that of your competitors to get-go.
+By trying your hand at some of these tips on your Shopify store, you can build the proper foundation, setting you up for success.
+Your online store can be smaller than that of your competitors to get-go.

 Build up over time to become a bigger brand, keeping your store simple at the start with text-based logos, ready-made templates, and fewer products.